pantheon-systems/documentation/source/content/guides/secrets/05-drupal.md

 1. Make sure your site "Email Address" (`/admin/config/system/site-information`) matches a verified Sender Identity in SendGrid.

-1. Go to the Sendgrid email test page (`/admin/config/services/sendgrid/test`) and test your Sendgrid integration by sending a test email
+1. Go to the SendGrid email test page (`/admin/config/services/sendgrid/test`) and test your SendGrid integration by sending a test email.

     ![Screenshot of Sendgrid email test page in Drupal UI](../../../images/guides/secrets/sendgrid-email-test.png)